 “There’s been such a high demand for these games for so long, I’ve been telling the studio they need to make more!”

 His enthusiastic responses to my comment were quite convincing that he is definitely interested in returning for more games.
 He continued to talk about his love of the series and how much he enjoyed working on it.
 For now, there’s no news of any Arkham games focused on Batman in development that we know of, but this makes me hopeful.

 After doing some digging, I began to speculate and “connect the dots” on how Kevin Conroy may return to the voice of Batman sooner rather than later.
-After the game series ultimately ended in 2015, Rocksteady, the developers for three of the four games, were rumored to be developing a Superman game.
+After the game series ultimately ended in 2015, Rocksteady, the developers for three of the four games, was rumored to be developing a Superman game.
 This rumor was later debunked and it was revealed at DC FanDome that the studio is actually in development on a Suicide Squad game titled Suicide Squad: Kill the Justice League.
 It’s been revealed that this game will take place in the same universe as the Arkham series.

 After doing more research, I found that Kevin Conroy voiced Batman in every Arkham game that Rocksteady developed and released.
 With the Justice League set to appear in the new Suicide Squad game, and Batman being a member of the Justice League, it makes sense that Rocksteady games would look to bring in the one and only, Kevin Conroy, to continue his work as Batman.
 Personally, this would be an exciting development as I plan on buying and playing the new Suicide Squad game when it releases.
 The game already features another star voice actress, the wonderful Tara Strong will voice Harley Quinn after her hit role as Miss Minutes in the Disney Plus series Loki.